BoltzExchange/boltz-web-app/README.md

 ## ⚠️ License ⚠️

 Boltz Web App is licensed under [BSL 1.1](https://mariadb.com/bsl11/), a "source available" license which automatically turns into an open source license after 4 years, see [LICENSE](LICENSE) and [BSL FAQs](https://mariadb.com/bsl-faq-mariadb/) for details.
-If you are interested in a partnership to run a the latest version please contact us at [hi@bol.tz](mailto:hi@bol.tz).
+If you are interested in a partnership to run the latest version please contact us at [hi@bol.tz](mailto:hi@bol.tz).

 Current Partnerships:
 * [Diamond Hands](https://swap.diamondhands.technology/)